WarpQueen/rodengames/jobs.md

 class: left-page
 ---

-# C++ Programmer
+# Experienced C++/Unreal Programmer

-<b>Location: In or near Stockholm.
-The work will be up to 80% remote <br>
+<b>Location: Near Stockholm.
+Expected to be at the office at least 2 days per week. <br>
- Job Type: Temporary employment (Until January 2026, with possibility of extension).
-Consultant or Employee. </b>
+ Job Type: Temporary employment (Until January 2026, with possibility of extension). </b>

 **Job Description**

  Roden Games is seeking a talented and passionate C++ Programmer to join our team as a consultant for Mojang.
 This is a unique opportunity to work with one of the most influential game developers in the industry.
-We are looking for someone with experience, but if your title would be mid or senior is not crucial.
-We are looking for the right fit.
+We are looking for either a mid or senior.

 **Responsibilities**

-* Implementing online, social and multiplayer systems for the game client.
+* Implementing online, social and multiplayer systems in the game.
 * Make use of third-party networking API:s and services to deliver a smooth and coherent experience on all our target platforms.
 * Together with Game Designers, develop and improve features to ensure a great multi-player experience.
 * Supporting and aligning with other feature teams working on your game project